MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/external-automation-scenarios-and-examples.md

 ---
-title: "External Automation Scenarios and Examples"
+title: "External automation scenarios and examples"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 keywords:
 - automating infopath 2007,forms [InfoPath 2007], adding data programmatically,automation [InfoPath 2007], external scenarios
 localization_priority: Normal
 ms.assetid: dfa880e6-de23-41c4-b80b-6935e0c8563d
 description: "The members provided by the Microsoft Office InfoPath primary interop assembly (Microsoft.Office.Interop.InfoPath.dll) and the InfoPath XML interop assembly (Microsoft.Office.Interop.InfoPath.Xml.dll) support writing managed code for automating InfoPath."
 ---

-# External Automation Scenarios and Examples
+# External automation scenarios and examples

 The members provided by the Microsoft Office InfoPath primary interop assembly (Microsoft.Office.Interop.InfoPath.dll) and the InfoPath XML interop assembly (Microsoft.Office.Interop.InfoPath.Xml.dll) support writing managed code for automating InfoPath.

-## Establishing References to the Microsoft Office InfoPath Primary Interop and InfoPath XML Interop Assemblies
+## Establishing references to the Microsoft Office InfoPath Primary Interop and InfoPath XML Interop assemblies

 To write managed code for automating InfoPath, you must establish references to the Microsoft InfoPath primary interop and the InfoPath XML interop assemblies.
-The Microsoft InfoPath primary interop assembly provides support for interoperability with the COM object model exposed by IPEDITOR.DLL by using the members of the [Microsoft.Office.Interop.InfoPath](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.aspx) namespace.
-The InfoPath XML interop assembly provides support for interoperability with the COM object model exposed by Microsoft XML Core Services (MSXML) by using the members of the [Microsoft.Office.Interop.InfoPath.Xml](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.Xml.aspx) namespace.
+The Microsoft InfoPath primary interop assembly provides support for interoperability with the COM object model exposed by IPEDITOR.DLL by using the members of the [Microsoft.Office.Interop.InfoPath](https://msdn.microsoft.com/library/microsoft.office.interop.infopath.aspx) namespace.
+The InfoPath XML interop assembly provides support for interoperability with the COM object model exposed by Microsoft XML Core Services (MSXML) by using the members of the [Microsoft.Office.Interop.InfoPath.Xml](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.infopath.xml) namespace.

 > [!IMPORTANT]
 > Users of managed-code applications that automate InfoPath must have InfoPath, the Microsoft Office InfoPath primary interop assembly, and the InfoPath XML interop assembly installed on their computers.
 The **.NET Programmability Support** option in the InfoPath setup program is set to **Run from My Computer** for a typical installation of InfoPath.
 As a result, as long as the .NET Framework 1.1 Redistributable or .NET Framework 1.1 Software Development Kit (SDK) or later is installed, these interop assemblies will also be installed by default.
 If these interop assemblies are not available on a user's computer, you must confirm that the .NET Framework 1.1 or later is installed, and then run **Programs and Features** from the **Control Panel** to change setup and set the **.NET Programmability Support** option of InfoPath to **Run from My Computer**.